-The eight-month Adventure Guiding certificate is designed to give you certified guiding skills for employment across a wide range of recreation and adventure tourism activities, plus an applied tourism education that provides credit toward further studies and opens the door to multiple career pathways.
+Qualify for employment across a wide range of recreation and adventure tourism activities and earn credit toward further studies that open the door to multiple career pathways.

-Guiding requires strong leadership, interpersonal, and interpretative skills as well as a high level of expertise and knowledge in specific skill areas.
-During the program, you'll develop and practice these skills while training in sea kayaking, canoeing, sailing, wilderness first aid or other field specialties.
+Outdoor guiding requires strong leadership, interpersonal, and interpretative skills as well as a high level of expertise and knowledge in specific skill areas.
+During the program, you'll develop and practice these skills while training in sea kayaking, canoeing, sailing, river rafting, mountain travel, wildlife viewing, wilderness first aid and other outdoor education specialties.
 All courses are highly experiential, giving you the opportunity to progressively build your knowledge and confidence.

-Applied theory courses will provide you with a more comprehensive view of the adventure tourism industry, including a focus on sustainability, ethics and cross-cultural skills.
+Applied theory courses will provide you with a more comprehensive view of the adventure guiding industry, including a focus on sustainability, law and ethics and cross-cultural skills.
 This includes learning through Aboriginal tourism interactions as part of guiding on the coast.
 Course hours are divided between the classroom and the field.
-Outings include multi-day trips on Vancouver Island's West Coast and exploring the uniqueness of the Discovery Islands, the Gulf Islands and other areas.
-You will be exposed to a variety of leadership decisions, trip dynamics, ocean and weather conditions that a guide regularly experiences.
 Classmates frequently take turns co-leading while instructors provide support, direction and feedback.

-Formal and informal evaluation is ongoing throughout this program.
-In addition to achieving industry-recognized certifications, you will receive college grades and credit based on participation, contributions to group learning, presentations, assignments, quizzes and exams.
+Formal and informal evaluation, which is ongoing throughout this program, takes place in the classroom and in the wilderness.
+In addition to achieving industry-recognized certifications, you will receive college grades and credit based on practical skills evaluations, contributions to group learning, presentations, assignments, quizzes and exams.

 Transfer and Degree Pathways

-The Adventure Guiding certificate provides transfer credit toward many adventure, outdoor recreation, outdoor leadership and tourism diplomas at other post-secondary insitutions in BC, including VIU, Capilano University and Thompson Rivers University.
+The Adventure Guiding certificate provides transfer credit toward many adventure, outdoor recreation, outdoor leadership and tourism diplomas at other post-secondary institutions in BC, including Vancouver Island University, Capilano University and Thompson Rivers University.